-It’s midsummer and as the sun starts to peak out from the clouds; you suddenly realize you forgot your baby’s hat.
-Trying out your new baby wrap for a morning stroll seemed like a wonderful idea until the sun appeared.
+It’s summer and as the sun starts to peak out from the clouds; you suddenly realize you forgot your baby’s sun hat.
+Trying out your new baby wrap seemed like a wonderful idea until the sun appeared.
 To appease your soaring guilt, you pick up the pace and head for home.
 Then it happens, someone stops to give you some unsolicited parenting advice!

 It isn’t the first time you’ve tackled it.
 During your pregnancy, many well-meaning parents shared tips on sleeping, eating and comforting your baby.
 Some even claimed to be experts on the baby’s gender based strictly on the way you carried during your pregnancy.